Skip to Main Content

 • Open research practices in your publications

-• press or social media attention (check altmetric attention score)
+• News or social media attention (check altmetrics)

 H-Index

 The h-index aims to measure the scholarly influence of an author.
 A scientist has an h-index of h if h of their papers have at least h citations each.
-For example, an author with 3 publications with 31 citations, 3 citations and 2 citations repectively has an h-index of 2, as 2 of his publications have 2 or more citations.
+For example, an author with 3 publications with 31 citations, 3 citations and 2 citations respectively has an h-index of 2: 2 of their publications have 2 or more citations.
 As more and more limitations of the h-index are being identified, it is slowly falling out use.

-Limitations: Publication norms vary greatly between disciplines.
+Limitations: Publication and citation rates vary greatly between disciplines.
 The h-index cannot be used to compare researchers from different fields.
 Additionally, the scholar's career length is not taken into account, which benefits more experienced over early-career researchers.
 The h-index is also insensitive to highly-cited papers, rewarding productive researchers over individuals with a more selective research focus.

-Many tweaks of the h-index attempted to fix the above issues (g-index, hg-index, q2-index).
-However, none have been widely adopted.
+Many tweaks of the h-index attempt to fix the above issues (g-index, hg-index, q2-index).
+However, none has been widely adopted.

 Narrative CVs